Morristown District: History and description

 Macculloch Hall was built in 1810 by George and Louisa Macculloch and features Federal architecture.
-The brick building is now the home of the Macculloch Hall Historical Museum.
+The brick building is the home of the Macculloch Hall Historical Museum.
 The Vail Mansion was built in 1918 by Theodore N. Vail, then president of AT&T. Built of granite and marble, it features Florentine architecture.
 Vail never occupied the building and he donated it to the town.
-The Morristown & Morris Township Library was built in 1917, with funding from Grinnell Willis, local textile merchant.
+Morristown and Morris Township Library was built in 1917, with funding from Grinnell Willis, local textile merchant.
 St. Peter's Episcopal Church was built by the architectural firm McKim, Mead & White.
 Designed by architect J. Cleaveland Cady, the South Street Presbyterian Church was built in 1878.
 The First Presbyterian Church was built 1893–1894 featuring Romanesque Revival style.
 The Kedge was built in 1870 as a summer cottage and features Stick style.